-All media inquiries are to be handled by the Executive Director
+All media inquiries are to be handled by the Executive Director.

-Activity Staff Assigned Complete initial assessment to determine if there is employee injury.
-Executive Director or Assigned Staff In the event there is employee injury, ensure appropriate medical care and complete required documentation such as Worker's Compensation Claim.
-Executive Director or Assigned Staff

-Perform a quick assessment of the nature and scope of the disruptive event as to its impact on the physical location of the agency and the ability of the SCWDB staff to perform their duties Executive Director or Assigned Staff Report any damage to the Charlotte County Administrative Office Executive Director Inspect in detail the agency's internal operations to ensure all systems are functioning appropriately.
+Activity Staff Assigned Complete initial assessment to determine if there is Executive Director employee injury. or Assigned Staff In the event there is employee injury, ensure Executive Director appropriate medical care and complete required or Assigned Staff documentation such as Worker's Compensation Claim.
+Perform a quick assessment of the nature and scope of Executive Director the disruptive event as to its impact on the physical or Assigned Staff location of the agency and the ability of the SCWDB staff to perform their duties Report any damage to the Charlotte County Executive Director Administrative Office Inspect in detail the agency's internal operations to Fiscal Officer ensure all systems are functioning appropriately.
 Complete the Post Response Checklist and report to appropriate contacts.
 Document contacts.

-Fiscal Officer Report final status of impact on employees, building, operations and if problems exist, the situation will be triaged to assess the impact on the SCWDB.
+Report final status of impact on employees, building, Executive Director operations and if problems exist, the situation will be triaged to assess the impact on the SCWDB.
 Problems will be documented and communicated to appropriate persons/agencies.
-Executive Director